Lasers, lights and music - Clubland night is coming to a Llandrindod Wells venue

-Get into the Christmas spirit at a Clubland night at a Mid Wales venue.
+Revellers can get into the Christmas spirit at a Clubland night at a Mid Wales venue next week.

 Christmas Clubland will be at the Royal British Legion Club in Llandrindod Wells on Sunday, December 7.